ScoRobi/baltimore-crime/README.md

      ```

 ## Run
-To run, simply execute the 'run.sh' script in the main directory (**note**: a UI refresh may be necessary once the backend fully deploys).
-However, if this fails you can run each project independently with the following.
+To run, simply execute the 'run.sh' script in the main directory and navigate to `localhost:8080` in a browser.
+However, if this fails you can run the project manually with the following.

-#### Run Core Independently
-In the 'baltimore-crime-core' directory, execute: `gradle bootRun`
+In the 'baltimore-crime-core' directory
-* The Core should always be deployed at `localhost:8080` to be properly accessed by the UI.
+* Execute: `gradle bootRun`
-* MySql must be running, populated, and available at `localhost:3306` (its default location).
+  * NOTE: MySql must be running, populated, and available at `localhost:3306` (its default location).

-#### Run UI Independently
-In the 'baltimore-crime-ui' directory, execute: `open webpage/index.html`
-* The UI requires that the Core is running and available at `localhost:8080` in order to populate the map and apply filtering.
-* An internet connection is required for the UI to pull needed libraries.
+* In a browser, navigate to `localhost:8080`